J. Signal AM 6 (1978) 6, 421-439. – Journal for Signal and Amplification Materials, Akademie-Verlag, Berlin

 Statements and Conclusions:

-• Causally consecutve processes occur in reaction systems with functional relations among the compartments and influences from inside and outside.
+Causally consecutve processes occur in reaction systems with functional relations among the compartments and influences from inside and outside.

-• A typical phenomenon of the photographic process is Schwarzschild's blackening law, which is caused by the consecutive endoenergetic processes acting during the exposure of photo-sensitive material to light.
+, which is caused by the consecutive endoenergetic processes acting during the exposure of photo-sensitive material to light.

 However, this well-known law is not confined solely to photography; it is, moreover, a general physicochemical law with forward and backward reactions in a multistep reaction chain, which come partly in equilibrium states by reducing the order and prolonging or shortening the duration of the reaction time.

-• In the course of the reaction process the compartments of the system will be taken over from the past, newly created and redistributed – accumulating the results.
+The generalization of Schwarzschild's law includes furthermore exoenergetic processes, which are supported by the material and energetic content of the reaction system.
+In the course of the reaction process the compartments of the system will be taken over from the past, newly created and redistributed – accumulating the results.

 The compartments of the system can be coordinated to the axes of a hypergeometric space in form of a multidimensional vector framework – including the three-dimensional Euclidean space.
 Changes of the composition are described as turning-streching of the resultant main vector, which is mathematically performed as a vector transformation.

 By outer and/or inner energetic influences the composition of the compartments and their mutual relations run through a series of qualitatively different stages in causal consecution, which is defined as a composition transformation.
+The generalized photographic process does not require any reaction chain, for it holds also for networks with branching and separation by inner and outer regions of conjuncted compounds with differently acting influences.

-• The preconditions of processes are determined by a static network of spatial, structural, and functional connections with the potential reserves of matter and energy.
+The preconditions of processes are determined by a static network of spatial, structural, and functional connections with the potential reserves of matter and energy.
 The processes move dynamically on specified paths.
 The course of the process creates new states, structures, and material compositions, which again form the basis for subsequent processes.
 Static and dynamic conditions can exist at the same time and influence each other.

-• The transition of the compound system in a sequence from one stage (step) to a following one is performed – schematically, analytically, and numerically – by tensor transformation.
+The transition of the compound system in a sequence from one stage (step) to a following one is performed – schematically, analytically, and numerically – by tensor transformation.

-• The reaction tensor is a scheme of the transition coefficients, which are put into functional order and contain all external and internal influences onto the reaction system.
+The reaction tensor is a scheme of the transition coefficients, which are put into functional order and contain all external and internal influences onto the reaction system.

 By means of a mathematical treatment, the reaction tensor is converted to the transformation tensor.